FEDavid/CW1_Internet_Technologies_COMP10020/docs/slides.md

 ![Cover Slide](Presentation/Slide16.jpg)

-With AI solutions increasing in popularity at a seemingly exponential rate, there **isn't time for development teams to manually navigate through obtuse configuration procedures** and cobble together solutions that theortically might work.
+With AI solutions increasing in popularity at a seemingly exponential rate, there **isn't time for development teams to manually navigate through obtuse configuration procedures** and cobble together solutions that theoretically might work.
 Spring Boot is built fundamentally with ease-of-use and smooth deployments in mind.